Looking for the most stylish dresses to hide a tummy? From party-ready sequins to on-trend leopard print, we've done the hard work for you

 Don’t shy away from bold print.
 A big and busy pattern can act like wardrobe camouflage to detract attention away from your tummy – and all while making a fashion statement!
 Hero prints like polka dots, stripes, and florals are a wise investment, as they are a total classic and work well for any age and style.

-Stylish dresses to hide a tummy: Gathered Waist Dresses
+Stylish dresses to hide a tummy: Pleated & gathered front dresses

-Dresses with a gathered waist not only draw you in for a slimmed-down silhouette but are super comfy to wear, thanks to the stretchy middle.
-An elasticated waist detail or a shirred top half will add shape and definition to an otherwise loose dress, and the gathered fabric detailing around the band cleverly disguises any insecurities around your stomach.
+Dresses with a gathered or pleated front not only draw you in for a slimmed-down silhouette, but they are often more comfortable to wear.
+A gathered waist detail or a shirred top half will add shape and definition to an otherwise loose dress, and the gathered fabric detailing around the band cleverly disguises any insecurities around your stomach.

 What To Consider When Buying a Dress

-• Fabrics - Materials are a big thing to consider too – cheaper dresses are often made of synthetic materials like polyester, which can feel a little bit sweaty to wear over the summer months and won’t have as much give.
-Opting for natural-based fabrics like cotton and linen when you can means that you’ll feel more comfortable and your dress will likely last for longer too.
+- Fabrics - Materials are a big thing to consider too – cheaper dresses are often made of synthetic materials like polyester, and won’t have as much give.
+Opting for natural-based fabrics like cotton and linen when you can means that you’ll feel more comfortable and your dress will likely last longer, too.
 “Fabrics like crepe, chiffon, or soft jersey provide movement without clinging, helping to create a smoother silhouette,” explains Megan.

 FAQs